Maya-Bitter/meet/README.md

 - Backend (Server Logic): Written with Node/Express as Lambda functions (FaaS); hosted on AWS (requests come from frontend to Lambda function to data).
 - Backend (Database): Google Calendar API.

+## Features and Requirements

+Key Features:

+* Filter events by city.
+* Show/hide event details.
+* Specify number of events.
+* Use the app when offline.
+* Add an app shortcut to the home screen.
+* View a chart showing the number of upcoming events by city.

 ## App’s key features into user stories

 ### Feature 1: filter events by city: